joseph-pinon/PyTruss/README.md

 # PyTruss

 Calculates internal and reaction forces in truss structure.
 This program can be used to check your hand calculations.
-It also tell you if truss structure is under or overdetermined.
+It can also tell you if your truss structure is under or overdetermined.

 ## Dependencies